treasure-data/treasure-boxes/scenarios/cdp_campaign_management/README.md

             scan_journey_tables: true
 ```

 If activation_log feature is enabled, you do not need to set anything.
 If not, scan `journey_table` to get activation history of each profile.
-In that case, specify `scan_journey_tables: true` for each ps_id.
+In that case, specify `scan_journey_tables: true` for each `ps_id`.

 Since activations tables are derived almost automatically based on `ps_id`, there is no other setting item.